jnny/NSF-WINS-Getting-Started/README.md

 * [RISE NYC:](https://www.newamerica.org/resilient-communities/flexible-future-ready-networks/rise-nyc/) A project to create disaster-resilient community wireless infrastructure and practices in NYC.

 * [WasabiNet:](http://gowasabi.net/) A community-oriented wireless ISP in St. Louis, MO.

+* [Network Bogota:](https://networkbogota.org/) Developing community mesh networks in Bogota, Columbia.

+* [CooLab:](http://www.coolab.org/) Supporting the development of community networks and autonomous telecommunications in various cities and communities in Brazil, from Sao Paulo to the heart of the Amazon.

+* [OpenFreeNet:](http://openfreenet.org/) Using mesh networks to store and deliver educational content to rural communities in India.

 ## Defunct/Inactive Community Wireless Networks ##